. Low Carb Chips: Top Picks From a Diabetes Dietitian

 Net carbs are the number of carbohydrates in a food that are actually absorbed by the body.
 They are calculated by subtracting the fiber and sugar alcohol from the total carbohydrates.

-Our Favorite Low Carb Chips
+Top 13 Low Carb Chips

 Low Carb Snack Crackers